fjprichard/PyAFBF/joss/paper.md

 ---
-title: '**PyAFBF**: a Python library for sampling image textures from the anisotropic fractional Brownian field.'
+title: 'PyAFBF: a Python library for sampling image textures from the anisotropic fractional Brownian field.'
 tags:
 - Python
 - mathematics